circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 ---
 This document presents example config for a variately of popular deployment targets.
 Many of the examples use orbs: CircleCI and partners have developed a catalogue of orbs that enable you to quickly deploy applications with minimal config.
 Details of all orbs can be found in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).

-**Note**: In order to use orbs you must use `version 2.1` config, and enable pipelines for your project.
-If you wish to remain using `version 2.0` config, or are using a self-hosted installation of CircleCI Server, the examples shown here are still relevant because you can view the expanded orb source within the [Orbs Registry](https://circleci.com/orbs/registry/) to see how the jobs are built.

 * TOC
 {:toc}

+#### Notes on Examples
+{:.no_toc}

+* In order to use orbs you must use `version 2.1` config, and enable pipelines for your project.
+* If you wish to remain using `version 2.0` config, or are using a self-hosted installation of CircleCI Server, the examples shown here are still relevant because you can view the expanded orb source within the [Orbs Registry](https://circleci.com/orbs/registry/) to see how the jobs are built.
+* In the examples on this page that use orbs, you will notice that the orbs are versioned with tags at the end of the orbs stanza, for example, `aws-s3: circleci/aws-s3@x.y.z`.
+If you copy paste any examples you will need to edit `x.y.z` to specify a version.
+You will find the available versions listed on the orb pages in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).

 ## AWS